HCaldwell95/watery-wordplay-wreck/README.md

 #### Code

-- <a href="https://codeinstitute.net/">Code Institute, Various Tutors</a>
+- <a href="https://codeinstitute.net/" target="_blank">Code Institute, Various Tutors</a>
   - Helped me to find solutions to many of my coding issues/queries and allowed me to refer to specific modules for further guidance.

 - <a href="https://www.geeksforgeeks.org/clear-screen-python/" target="_blank">GeeksforGeeks</a>
     - Provided the code for clearing the terminal.

-- <a href="https://stackoverflow.com/questions/39378020/how-to-display-table-in-readme-md-file-in-github">Stack Overflow</a>
+- <a href="https://stackoverflow.com" target="_blank">Stack Overflow</a>
-    - Provided the code to create tables in the README.md
+    - <a href="https://stackoverflow.com/questions/39378020/how-to-display-table-in-readme-md-file-in-github" target="_blank">(Source)</a> - Provided the code to create tables in the README.md.
+    - <a href="https://stackoverflow.com/questions/28607382/is-it-possible-to-create-a-toggle-switch-in-markdown" target="_blank">(Source)</a> Provided the code for adding toggle switches in README.md.

 ### Media